-L = -1.

-R (s1; x) =

-$$\sum{n=1}^{\infty} L (d2, s2) p (s1, s2 | x)$$
+L=-1. $$R (s1; x) = \sum{s2} L (d2, s2) p (s1, s2 | x)$$

-So for our face recognition example, a really huge error in illumination direction has the same cost as getting it right.
+So for our face recognition example, a really huge error in illumination direction would have the same cost as getting it right.
 For the fruit example, below, optimal classification of the fruit identity requires marginalizing over fruit color--i.e. effectively treating fruit color identification errors as equally costly.

-• What loss function corresponds to estimating the mean rather than the mode?
+▶ 2.
+What loss function corresponds to estimating the mean rather than the mode?